Ashlee De Nooy, PT, DPT

 Lydia Glass, PT, DPT

 Dr. Lydia Glass, PT, became interested in women’s pelvic health when she was pregnant with her daughter.
 She experienced several common urinary complaints/symptoms during pregnancy and postpartum.
 Following the birth of her daughter, she decided to take matters into her own hands by taking several courses to specialize in women’s pelvic health through Herman and Wallace Pelvic Rehabilitation Institute.

 Dr. Lydia had the opportunity to practice women’s pelvic health in addition to treating orthopedic and neurological conditions at a hospital based out-patient clinic in Western North Carolina before relocating with her family to Greer, S.C.
-She decided she wanted to focus her career on women’s pelvic health and wellness, and thoroughly enjoys being a part of the Body Works family and serving the Upstate community!
+She decided she wanted to focus her career on Pelvic Floor Physical Therapy, and thoroughly enjoys being a part of the Body Works family and serving the Upstate community!
 Her special interests are pregnancy/postpartum and pelvic pain.
 She also enjoys treating urinary leakage since this is unfortunately one of the main reasons women are admitted to nursing homes.
 Dr. Lydia has a passion for providing individualized one-on-one patient care to help women achieve their personal goals so they can participate in the activities that are most meaningful to them.

 Dr. Lydia was born in England and raised in Wales until she was 12 years old before relocating to the U.S. Dr. Lydia and her fiance have a 3 year old girl named Ella Sophia that they absolutely adore, especially since they didn’t think they could have children – what a blessing!
 She loves the outdoors, traveling with her family, dancing, enjoys staying active, and she is a cat lover!